-Tour organizers demand Bakelants apologize for podium girls remark
+Cycling: Tour demand Bakelants apology for derogatory remark

 Contacted by Reuters, AG2R-La Mondiale said: "We have seen this interview and the answers of Jan Bakelants, who certainly wanted to be humorous, but in the present case it was very bad taste.
 We apologize to the organizers and to those who may have been offended by this remark."

+Commonly students, they work long hours hosting sponsors before presenting flowers, prizes and the jerseys riders win for leading the race or a particular category of the race.

+Two tour hostesses flank the winning rider on the podium while photographs are taken, often kissing him on the cheek, but other communication between the women and riders is forbidden.

-At the 2013 Tour of Flanders, now world champion Peter Sagan apologized after grabbing a podium girl's bottom.
+At the 2013 Tour of Flanders, now world champion Peter Sagan apologized after grabbing a women's bottom on the podium.

+Bakelants's team mate Romain Bardet is one of the favorites for this year's Tour de France, which runs from July 1-23.